 - Solid State Disk (SSD) storage.
 That means your web site is stored on silicon chip memory instead of mechanical Hard Disk Drives (HDD).
 The benefit is speed, your web pages are faster to load.
 SSD is typically 4 to 10 times the speed of HDD.
 SSD is more expensive but uses less power and, with no moving parts, is more reliable.

 - Fast internet connection.
-Just as home broadband connections range from under 1 Mbit/sec to as much as 1000 Mbit/sec, so do web server connections.
+Just as home broadband connections range from under 1 Mbit/sec to as much as 1000 Mbit/sec, so do the internet connections to a web server, they need to be orders of magnitude more than the fastset home connection.
 Home users on slow broadband will complain of TV shows “buffering” (pausing to await more data).
 A similar problem arises if your web host’s internet connection is too slow.
 The benefit of a fast internet connection to the server is speed, your web pages will load faster.

 - Generous disk-storage provision.
 We aim for disk capacity of double what we actually need.
 As you may have found on your own computers, performance can drop as disk usage gets over about 80%.
 There are hosting packages that promise unlimited disk storage, that’s just marketing, what they mean is “more than adequate for most users” and is subject to a fair-use clause (which basically means it’s NOT unlimited).
 We provide each client with more storage than they need, should they exceed that those with unusually large disk storage needs will pay £20p.a. per Gigabyte above the initial generous allocation (advice for reducing disk usage is available FOC).

 - Backups.
 Most hosting services provide backups.
 This is for reliability.
 Things can break, people can accidentally delete something important.
 You need daily backups, storage of (a limited number of) past backups, “on-demand” backups and free restoration of backups on demand.
-But not just that, in view of a major fire at a major French web hosting company in early 2021 our backups are now sent to a separate data centre.
-Backups for the UK server are made on a server in The Netherlands so in case of a major disaster in UK the data is still safely stored.
+But not just that backups should be sent to a separate data centre.
+There was a fire in the main data centre of a major French web hosting company in early 2021.
+Their backups were stored in a separate building on the same site, the fire spread to that and in any case had damaged power supplies and internet connections.
+Backups for our UK server are sent to a data centre in the Netherlands so in case of a major disaster in UK the data is still safely stored.